quindarhq/qwidget-groundtrack/README.md

 A stand alone version is included in the example subfolder.

 ## REQUIRED MODULES
-Once you download the quindar-groundtrack folder, you need to install a couple of modules, express and socket.io.
-Type the following command in the example directory:
+Once you download the quindar-groundtrack folder, you need to run buildme.sh to install required modules.

-1. npm install express
-1. npm install socket.io
+## HOW TO RUN THE DEMO

-Then, run server.js to open the local host port:
+Go to the example folder and run server.js to open the local host port:

     node server.js